LesPaul21/SabermetricsFinalProject/README.md

 ## Contents

+1. Repository Contents
-1. Usage Instructions
+2. Usage Instructions
-2. Statistic Explanations
+3. Statistic Explanations
-3. Project Proposal
+4. Project Proposal
-4. Statistic Analysis
+5. Statistic Analysis
-5. Acknowledgements
+6. Acknowledgements

+## Repository Contents

+- PrOCalculator.ipynb: Main application.
+Usage is explained in usage instructions.
+- PrOData.csv: CSV file containing all relevant data needed for calculation.
+- PrODataGeneration.sql: SQL file used to generate the CSV from Retrosheet.
+- README.md: This file
+- Statistic Proposal.pdf: Explanation of the usefulness of the statistic.

 ## Usage Instructions